DioneProtocol/odysseygo/vms/platformvm/warp/README.md

                                       +-------------------------------------------------+
 ```

-## Sending an Avalanche Warp Message
+## Sending an Odyssey Warp Message

-A blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
+A blockchain on Odyssey sends an Odyssey Warp Message by coming to agreement on the message that every validator should be willing to sign.
 As an example, the VM of a blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
 The contents of the payload, how to aggregate the signature (VM-to-VM communication, off-chain relayer, etc.), is left to the VM.

 Once the validator set of a blockchain is willing to sign an arbitrary message `M`, an aggregator performs the following process: